viperML/nh/README.md

 ### Configure specialisations

-NH is capable of detecting which spec you are running, so it runs the proper activation script.
+NH is capable of detecting which specialisation you are running, so it runs the proper activation script.
 To do so, you need to give NH some information of the spec that is currently running by writing its name to `/etc/specialisation`.
 The config would look like this:

 ```nix